-As fun as it is to ‘sausage fatten‘ everything, in order to create the essential ‘tension and release’ needed to add to the spooky feel, you need to play around with dynamics and introduce quiet parts in contrast to the loud parts to your track (eg the drop).
+As fun as it is to ‘sausage fatten‘ everything, in order to create the essential ‘tension and release’ needed to add to the spooky feel in halloween music, you need to play around with dynamics and introduce quiet parts in contrast to the loud parts to your track (eg the drop).
 Imagine if the sound in a film was just at one consistent volume the whole time?
 Imagine that a full on war scene was the same volume as someone trying to creep around the house and get a midnight snack.
-It would quite feel right would it?
-Use dynamics to your advantage and take the listener on a spooky ride.
+It wouldn’t feel right would it?
+Use dynamics to your advantage and take the listener on a suspenseful ride.

 3. Try a Vibrato or Tremolo on Your Leads